bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_1-Class-Components/Objects/Understanding.md

 #### Answer:   (B)

-- Hints: To access a class component's state, always use this.state followed by the slice of state required.
+- Hints: (B)  To access a class component's state, always use this.state followed by the slice of state required.

 ## Question 4